Ohio Revised Code Search

 Section 5748.03 | Ballot form.

-...the proposed rate of tax) on the school district income of individuals and of estates be imposed by _______ (state the name of the school district), for _______ (state the number of years the tax would be levied, or that it would be levied for a continuing period of time), beginning _______ (state the date the tax would first take effect), for the purpose of ______ (state the purpose of the tax)?
+...the proposed rate of tax) on the school district income of individuals be imposed by _______ (state the name of the school district), for _______ (state the number of years the tax would be levied, or that it would be levied for a continuing period of time), beginning _______ (state the date the tax would first take effect), for the purpose of ______ (state the purpose of the tax)?

 |